CQTS/introduction-to-cubical/README.md

   forefront of research in Homotopy Type Theory and Cubical Agda.
 We believe that the topics lectures in Part 3 will get them there.

-On the other hand, we are not concerned with any of the following goals.
+On the other hand, we are not focused on any of the following goals goals.
 These notes:

 * **Don't cover implementation details**: We consider Cubical Type